jondavid-black/yaml-tools/src/yasl/README.md

 #### Map

 A map allows for dynamic keys within the YAML structure.
-A map primitive is represented by the type name `map(key_type, value_type)` where key_type is a string or int and value_type is any valid YASL type.
+A map primitive is represented by the type name `map(key_type, value_type)` where key_type is a string, int, or enum type and value_type is any valid YASL type.

 #### Any